 If you’re visiting Finnish Lapland, I can definitely recommend the husky safari through the frozen Laplandic landscapes around Ylläs.
 The safari can easily be combined with a visit to the Snow Village in nearby Lainio.
-For more information, visit Ylläs Adventures.
+Book a husky safari!

-Getting there: the closest airport to Ylläs is in Kittilä, about a 40-minute bus-ride away.
+The closest airport to Ylläs is in Kittilä, about a 40-minute bus-ride away.
 There are scheduled flights from Helsinki as well as a variety of chartered services from various points in Europe to Kittilä.
 There’s a frequent bus service from Kittilä Airport to Ylläs.